riflechess/riflechess.github.io/stp/summaries/Zoning_Committee_Meeting.md

 date:
 ---
 #### Meeting Info

-* **Meeting Type:** Zoning Committee Meeting
-* **Purpose:** Review and discuss proposed zoning changes, variances, and development projects in the City of Saint Paul
-* **Date/Time:** Wednesday, March 15, 2023, at 6:00 PM
+**Meeting Type:** Zoning Committee Meeting **Purpose:** Review and discussion of zoning proposals and amendments for the City of Saint Paul **Date/Time:** Wednesday, March 15, 2023, 6:00 PM - 8:30 PM **Location:** City Hall, Room 317
-* **Location:** City Council Chambers, 200 4th Street East, St. Paul, MN

 #### Summary

-The Zoning Committee meeting covered several key topics:

-* **Proposal for Mixed-Use Development on Grand Avenue**: The committee reviewed a proposal to redevelop a site on Grand Avenue with a mix of residential units and commercial space.
-After discussion, the committee voted 5-2 in favor of recommending approval of the plan, pending further review by the Planning Commission.
-* **Height Variance Request for High-Rise Development**: A developer requested a height variance for a proposed high-rise building in the Lowertown neighborhood.
-The committee debated the merits of granting the variance, with some members expressing concerns about potential impacts on nearby residents and businesses.
-Ultimately, the committee voted 4-3 against recommending approval of the variance.
+The meeting began with a presentation by city planners on several proposed zoning changes in the Highland Park neighborhood.
+These proposals aim to revitalize underutilized commercial areas and promote mixed-use development.

+Key discussion points:

-* **Zoning Code Update**: The committee discussed proposed changes to the city's zoning code, including updates to parking requirements and setbacks for certain types of buildings.
-After some discussion, the committee voted unanimously in favor of sending the proposals to the Planning Commission for further review.
+* **Zoning Code Amendment**: The committee reviewed and discussed a proposal to modify the city's zoning code to allow for taller buildings in certain neighborhoods.

-The most contentious issue of the evening was the height variance request, with several members expressing strong opinions on both sides of the debate.
-One member argued that granting the variance would be a "slippery slope" and would set a precedent for future developments, while another member countered that the developer had made concessions to mitigate potential impacts and that denying the variance would be unfair.
+* **Highland Park Development Project**: A developer presented plans for a new mixed-use building on Snelling Avenue, which would include residential units, retail space, and parking.
+Committee members raised concerns about traffic congestion and pedestrian safety.
+* **Public Hearing on Zoning Variance**: The committee held a public hearing to consider a zoning variance request for a property on Selby Avenue.
+Neighbors expressed opposition due to potential noise and disruption from the proposed new business.

+A contentious moment arose when committee member Councilor Jeanine DeLay expressed concerns about the Highland Park Development Project, citing fears of over-development and strain on local infrastructure.
+She was joined by other committee members who shared similar sentiments.
+The developer responded with assurances that their project would be designed to minimize impact on the community.

+The committee ultimately voted in favor of moving forward with the zoning code amendment, but the proposal for the Highland Park Development Project was tabled until further review.

+Action items:

+* The city planners will refine the zoning code amendment and present revised language for future consideration.
+* The Highland Park Development Project will undergo additional scrutiny, including a site visit by the committee to assess potential impacts on traffic and pedestrian safety.
+* The public hearing on the zoning variance request was continued to allow for further discussion with neighbors and property owners.